8 Ways to Secure Your Microservices Architecture

 Okta’s role as an identity provider

-Meanwhile, our API Access Management product offers custom authorization servers, which allow you to adjust for audience parameters, custom scopes, and access policies.
-Implementing API Access Management helps developer teams save up to two weeks of time every year, reduces time spent writing code for authorization policies for each app or API pair by two days, lowers the chance of a breach via exposed APIs, and standardizes the tools, libraries, and training because everything speaks OAuth tokens.
+Meanwhile, our API Access Management product offers custom authorisation servers, which allow you to adjust for audience parameters, custom scopes, and access policies.
+Implementing API Access Management helps developer teams save up to two weeks of time every year, reduces time spent writing code for authorisation policies for each app or API pair by two days, lowers the chance of a breach via exposed APIs, and standardises the tools, libraries, and training because everything speaks OAuth tokens.

 By managing user and resource access to your APIs with fine-grained controls, Okta can support your API gateway in making allow/deny decisions.
 Operating with API gateway partners, Okta’s solutions help you rapidly build, deploy, and secure new services; lower your cost of ownership; and easily provision and deprovision users across all your APIs.